MixedRealityToolkit/MixedRealityToolkit-Unity/org.mixedrealitytoolkit.theming/README.md

 The `ThemeDataSource` holds:

 - **`activeTheme`** — the currently applied `Theme` asset.
-- **`themeDefinition`** — the schema that all compatible themes must conform to.
+- **`themeDefinition`** — the `ThemeDefinition` asset (schema) that all compatible themes must conform to.

 To switch themes at runtime, assign a new `Theme` to `themeDataSource.value`.
 Every `ThemeBinding` component subscribed to that source will immediately receive and apply the new values.

 ### Theme definition

-A `ThemeDefinition` is a list of named items, each with a declared data type.
+A `ThemeDefinition` ScriptableObject is a list of named items, each with a declared data type.
 It acts as the contract between the `ThemeDataSource` and all `Theme` assets that reference it — every `Theme` must provide a value for every item in the definition.

 Each item has: